Our Whisky

 Innovation

 Dunnet Bay Distillers Ltd is not afraid to innovate whilst remaining true to its core values of Authenticity, Flavour, Sustainability and Tradition.
-Innovation will extend to the restoration of Castletown Mill into a new whisky distillery and visitor attraction, the creation of a new Caithness Scotch Whisky, and development of the visitor experiences offered at Castletown Mill.
+Innovation will extend to the conservation and revitalisation of Castletown Mill into a new whisky distillery and visitor attraction, the creation of a new Caithness Scotch Whisky, and development of the visitor experiences offered at Castletown Mill.

 Authenticity